Extreme local extrema of two-dimensional discrete Gaussian free field: Acknowledgments

 \section{Acknowledgments}

-This research has been partially supported by NSF grant DMS-1106850, NSA grant H98230-11-1-0171 and GA\v CR project P201/12/2613.
+This research has been partially supported by NSF grant DMS-1106850, NSA grant H98230-11-1-0171 and GA\v CR projects P201/11/1558 and P201/12/2613.
 The authors wish to thank J.~Ding, T.~Liggett and O.~Zeitouni for helpful discussions.